-Recently there has been much interest in structured peer-to-peer overlay networks like CAN, Chord, Pastry and Tapestry [21, 26, 24, 30].
-They map application-defined keys to overlay nodes and provide a primitive to route a message to the node responsible for a key.
+Recently there has been much interest in structured peer-to-peer overlay networks like CAN, Chord, Pastry, Tapestry, and others [16], [17], [2], [3], [18], [19].
+They assign application-defined keys to overlay nodes and provide a primitive to route a message to the node responsible for a key.
 Structured overlays conform to a specific graph structure that allows them to route in $O(\log N)$ hops while maintaining at most $O(\log N)$ routing state where N is the number of nodes in the overlay.

 It is important for overlay routing to exploit proximity in the underlying network.
 Otherwise, each overlay hop has an expected delay equal to the average delay between a pair of random overlay nodes, which stretches route delay by a factor equal to the number of overlay hops and increases the stress in the underlying network links.
-There are several techniques for proximity-aware routing proposed in the literature [20, 30, 21, 24, 12, 23].
-Recent work [3, 7, 11] identifies proximity neighbor selection (PNS) as the most promising technique.
-Tapestry, Pastry [24], and a recent version of Chord [11] implement PNS.
+There are several techniques for proximity-aware routing proposed in the literature [20], [3], [16], [2], [21], [22].
+Recent work [23], [24], [25] identifies proximity neighbor selection (PNS) as the most promising technique.
+Tapestry, Pastry [12], and a recent version of Chord [25] implement PNS.

 PNS can be used to achieve low delay routes and low bandwidth usage.
 It selects routing state entries for each node from among the closest nodes in the underlying topology that satisfy constraints required for overlay routing.
-Currently, building the routing state of each node requires probes to estimate network distances when nodes join and while maintaining the overlay, which contributes significantly to the overheads.
+Currently, building the routing state of each node requires probes to estimate network distances when nodes join and while maintaining the overlay.
+This contributes a significant overhead, for example, there are approximately 297 distance probes on average when a node joins a Pastry network with 20,000 nodes.
+These overheads are lower than in other algorithms.

-Using PIC to estimate network distances reduces this probing overhead because distance probes can be replaced by PIC distance estimates.
+Using PIC to estimate network distances reduces this overhead by almost an order of magnitude because distance probes can be replaced by PIC distance estimates.
 PIC only requires distance probes to compute node coordinates.
-This technique can be applied to any overlay.
-We implemented and evaluated a version of PNS on MSPastry [1] that uses PIC to estimate network distances.
+This technique can be applied to any of the systems mentioned above.
+We implemented and evaluated a version of PNS on Pastry that uses PIC to estimate network distances.

-We modified MSPastry to use PIC as follows.
-Each overlay node already maintains a leaf set, which contains 32 nodes that are uniformly distributed across the network.
-A joining node obtains a contact node already in the overlay and selects 9=d+1 random members of the contact node's leaf set.
-It uses these nodes as landmarks to compute a rough estimate of its coordinates with random PIC.
-Then it uses this rough estimate to find the closest node in the overlay while refining its coordinates with the algorithm in Figure 6.
-When it finds this node, it uses the algorithm in [1] to join with the closest node as the seed.
-We modified the join and routing table maintenance algorithms in MSPastry to use distances estimated using PIC instead of measuring distances with probes.
+We modified Pastry to use PIC as follows.
+Each Pastry node already maintains a set with 16 other nodes (called the leaf set) which are random and uniformly distributed across the network.
+A joining node uses the leaf set of its contact node as the set of landmarks L to compute a rough estimate of its coordinates with random PIC.
+Then it uses this rough estimate to find the closest node in the Pastry overlay while refining its coordinates using the algorithm in Figure 6.
+When it finds this node, it uses the algorithm in [12] to join with the closest node as seed.
+We modified the join and routing table maintenance algorithms in Pastry to replace probes by distances estimated with PIC.